P-p-H-d/mlib/README.md

 We can also see in this example so the container ARRAY provides also a macro to define the oplist of the array itself.
-This is true for all containers and this enables to define proper recursive container like in this example:
+This is true for all containers and this enables to define proper recursive container like in this example which reads from a text file a definition of sections:

         #include <stdio.h>
         #include "m-array.h"